Richarda Morrow-Tait: Later life

 During the trip, Townsend and Richarda Morrow-Tait had an affair, and eight months after their return, Townsend and Morrow-Tait had a son, Giles Townsend.
 On 2 February 1951, Norman Morrow-Tait was granted a divorce.
 Townsend and Richarda Morrow-Tait married on 27 March 1951.

-She maintained her pilot licence until 1960 and died on 17 December 1982 of a blood disease.
+She maintained her pilot licence until 1960 and died on 17 December 1982 of a blood disease aged 59.

 Until 2022 Morrow-Tait was the youngest woman pilot to circumnavigate the globe.
 As of 2024, she remains the youngest woman pilot to circumnavigate the globe with a navigator.

 In 2024, a blue plaque was placed at Cambridge City Airport in honour of the 75th anniversary of her flight around the world.